-Freeholder Mohamed S. Jalloh
+Freeholder Vice Chairman Mohamed S. Jalloh

-Freeholder Mohamed S. Jalloh is currently in the first year of his second term on the Freeholder Board.
-A native of Union County, he grew up in the Borough of Roselle and attended Roselle Catholic High School.
+Vice Chairman Mohamed S. Jalloh is currently in the second year of his second term on the Freeholder Board.
+A native of Union County, he grew up in the Borough of Roselle and now resides in Union with his wife Maria.

-Freeholder Jalloh has a Bachelor of Science degree in Rhetoric and Communications with a minor in African-American Studies from Syracuse University.
+Vice Chairman Jalloh has a Bachelor of Science degree in Rhetoric and Communications with a minor in African-American Studies from Syracuse University.
 He has also earned a Juris Doctor degree from Rutgers University Law School in Newark.

-As he begins his second term, Freeholder Jalloh remains committed to ensuring access to vital services for all the residents of Union County, particularly to those who are in need and most vulnerable.
+Vice Chairman Jalloh remains committed to ensuring access to vital services for all the residents of Union County, particularly to those who are in need and most vulnerable.
 He remains dedicated to the community and looks forward to working collaboratively with his colleagues and utilizing his education and skills to ensure efficiency in County Government.